-If a young person is moving on to higher education this September then they can contact the disability advisor for their preferred university from which they have received a conditional offer.
+If a young person is moving on to higher education in September 2021, they can contact the disability advisor for their preferred university from which they have received a conditional offer.
 They can request a meeting to talk about the support that needs to be in place by next September.
-If communication support is required for the meeting then the university should set this up.
+If communication support is required for the meeting, then the university should set this up.

-Deaf young people expecting to start higher education in September should still be applying for Disabled Students Allowances (DSA) if they require any communication support or technology in higher education.
+Deaf young people can apply for Disabled Students’ Allowances (DSA) if they require any communication support or technology in higher education.
 It may take longer than normal to obtain the medical evidence of deafness required for the application process, as it needs to come from a GP or audiologist.
-DSA assessment centres should still be open and offering DSA assessments remotely through video or phone, providing communication support when needed.
+DSA assessment centres are open and offering DSA assessments remotely through video or phone and should be providing communication support when needed.

 Careers advisors may be less accessible in person to support young people with making decisions about what to study next or where they want to work.
 However, schools and colleges (and careers organisations in Wales, Scotland and Northern Ireland) can still make arrangements for careers advisors to be accessed online.
 Young people can also use webchat to contact national careers services in England, Wales and Northern Ireland.
 Young people can also find careers information via our website on work and careers for deaf people.